Toller Cranston: Amateur career

 Even during his competitive career, Cranston had talked about his goal in skating being to create what he called "theatre on ice", or skating as a form of dance expression, rather than winning medals.
 He explained that the purpose of perfecting the technical aspects of the sport was to allow the body to express the music or emotion.
+Cranston called himself "the last true amateur", a reference to the state sponsorship that many of his European competitors enjoyed and the corporate sponsorship of skaters such as John Curry.
+As Hines put it, Cranston was "never a conventional skater but rather a bold modernist who employed angular body movements in a dramatic and highly interpretative style".